Application Monitoring Tips You Need To Know

-It's one thing to know how to use New Relic APM, but it's another thing to know how to use New Relic's application performance monitoring software well.
-Here are 10 best practices designed to help you become a New Relic APM master—and a key asset to your team!
+It's one thing to know how to use APM, but it's another thing to know how to use New Relic's application performance monitoring software well.
+Here are some best practices designed to help you become an APM master—and a key asset to your team!

 How to do it